eBay/tsv-utils/docs/TipsAndTricks.md

 ### Install an updated sort utility (especially on macOS)

 Installing an up-to-date utility is a worthwhile step on all platforms.
-This is especially so on macOS, as the the default `sort` program is a bit slow.
+This is especially so on macOS, as the default `sort` program is a bit slow.
 The `sort` utility available as part of [GNU Core Utils](https://www.gnu.org/software/coreutils/coreutils.html) is typically quite a bit faster.
 As of late 2019, the current GNU `sort` (version 8.31) is often more than twice as fast as the `sort` utility shipped with OS X Mojave.

 Use your system's package manager to upgrade to the latest sort utility and consider installing GNU `sort` if it's not currently on your system.
 (Two popular package managers on the Mac are Homebrew and MacPorts.)
 Note that in some cases the GNU `sort` routine may be installed under a different name than the built-in `sort` utility, typically `gsort`.